SIA to launch world's longest commercial flights on Oct 11

 With the new Singapore-Newark service, there will be 72 weekly passenger services between Changi Airport and the United States, said CAG.

-There are also plans for non-stop Singapore-Los Angeles flights with the A350-900ULR that will be announced later, added SIA.
+There are also plans for non-stop Singapore-Los Angeles flights that will be announced later, said SIA.

+Aside from Singapore Airlines, other airlines including Qantas Airways and United Airlines are adding ultra-long haul flights that can capture an airfare premium of around 20 per cent versus flights involving one or more stops.

+Qantas has said it is considering the purchase of the A350-900ULR or Boeing Co's 777X to allow it to fly non-stop from Sydney to London from 2022, an even longer 17,038km journey.